-In 2021, the exposure to Operational Risk remained stable at 'low' compared to 2020 following continued efforts to reinforce control activities in Operations, the successful developments of system functionalities to automate processes, actions taken to manage legacy risks, and the ongoing initiatives taken to increase cyber security maturity.
+In 2022, the qualitative exposure to Operational Risk is assessed as Not Significant, following continued efforts to reinforce control activities in Operations, the successful developments of system functionalities to automate processes, actions taken to manage legacy risks, and the ongoing initiatives taken to increase cyber security and GDPR maturity, as well as to mitigate risks related to Anti-Money Laundering (AML) and CRS/FATCA.

-In this context, the Risk Management Function keeps a comprehensive record of all risks on which it reports to the Management on a quarterly basis, pointing out new emerging risks, measuring progress on the mitigation actions and analysing behaviour of key KPIs to ensure the management has at all times an accurate insight on its risk profile to enable corrective steering if needed.
+In this context, the Risk Management and Compliance Functions keep a comprehensive record of all risks on which they report to the Management on a quarterly basis, pointing out new risks, measuring progress on the mitigation actions and analysing behaviour of key KPI's to ensure the company has at all times a good view on its risk profile to enable corrective steering as needed.